-Project Setup4
+Project Setup1

-Many data quality issues identified through the Longitudinal System Analysis (LSA) data quality review process can be resolved through proper project setup.
-More information on how to set up projects with multiple funding sources, projects that need to be set up as multiple projects, and projects that operate in multiple CoCs can be found in the FY2024 HMIS Data Standards Manual.5 We have highlighted a couple main points here.
+Many data quality issues identified through the CoC's data quality review process can be resolved through proper project setup.
+More information on how to set up projects with multiple funding sources, projects that need to be set up as multiple projects, and projects that operate in multiple CoCs can be found in the HMIS Data Standards Manual.2 We have highlighted critical data points below; items that will cause flags or data warnings on most data uploads.